 Online communities are often an afterthought when it comes to digital experiences.

-As a result, the community managers who run these communities can find themselves isolated from executives and co-workers as they try to create a strategy and thriving online experience.
+As a result, the community managers who run these online communities can find themselves isolated from executives and co-workers as they try to create a strategy and thriving online experience.